webplatform/docs/css/properties/position/index.md

 }}
 }}
 {{Notes_Section
-|Usage====Absolute===
+|Usage====Static (Default)===
+The positioned float is laid out according to normal HTML flow.

+===Absolute===
+The positioned float is laid out relative to its containing block, but the positioned float will affect the normal flow of its container.
+Inline content wraps around the positioned float; the positioned float is not laid out on top of inline content.

-Setting the property to absolute pulls the object out of the "flow" of the document and positions it regardless of the layout of surrounding objects.
+Setting the property to '''absolute''' pulls the object out of the "flow" of the document and positions it regardless of the layout of surrounding objects.
 If other objects already occupy the given position, they do not affect the positioned object, nor does the positioned object affect them.
 Instead, all objects are drawn at the same place, causing the objects to overlap.
 (This overlap is controlled by using the z-index attribute or property.)

 To enable absolute positioning on an object you must specify at least one of the top, bottom, left, or right properties, in addition to setting the position property to absolute.
 Otherwise, these positioning properties use their default value of absolute, which causes the object to render immediately after the preceding elements, according to the layout rules of HTML.